 People often express frustration when they can’t find what they want on Google.

-Often when someone is describing their Google “problem” they demonstrate some confusion with how Google works, so here are some “ground rules” to keep in mind when you are using Google for search.
+To help you use Google more effectively, here are some “ground rules” to keep in mind when you are using Google for search.

 Google thinks you are using an “and” between those words, even if you don’t type that word into your query.

-Assume you want to find a job located in Milwaukee, Indianapolis, or Chicago, and you type job Milwaukee Indianapolis Chicago into Google, it will assume you really mean Milwaukee and Indianapolis and Chicago and job.
+Typing those terms into Google tells Google that you really mean job (and) Milwaukee (and) Indianapolis (and) Chicago.
 So, it will show you web pages containing all 4 of those terms scattered across the content.

 Google ignores capitalization used in queries in most circumstances.
 So, Google will find the same pages whether you type "Chicago" or "chicago."
 Makes no difference to Google, with these exceptions